 Your level of desire to work out is a sign of success in and of itself.
 Says Noble, "While working out may never sound as good as a glass of wine, you should have a list of benefits motivating you to go (like the feeling you get when it's finished or the changes you're seeing in your body).
 If you find yourself dreading your workouts and can't think of any benefits that make it worth it, it might be time to try something new."

 Pay attention to your Clothes

 Okafor says signs of fitness gains also manifest themselves in how your clothes fit.
 If they're looser or more comfortable, those are signs you're losing inches, even if the scale says otherwise.
 (Remember, the scale is not a measurement of your success!)

 What About the Things We're Doing Wrong…

-Next, try not to overestimate the amount of calories you're burning during a workout "[People] tell themselves that they've worked out, so they deserve that drink or dessert, but in actuality, they did not burn enough calories to earn that dessert or drink," says Okafor.
+Next, try not to overestimate the number of calories you're burning during a workout. "[People] tell themselves that they've worked out, so they deserve that drink or dessert, but in actuality, they did not burn enough calories to earn that dessert or drink," says Okafor.
 "Therefore, they end up gaining weight or staying at zero."

 Lastly, your lack of fitness success could be because you have something going on medically.
 "If you're doing everything and still not hitting goals, talk to your doctor about other causes like thyroid function," says Noble.